quiltdata/quilt/docs/Technical Reference.md

 1. For maximum security, Quilt requires **a region that supports [AWS Fargate](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/)**.
 As of this writing, all U.S. regions support Fargate.

 1. **An S3 Bucket** for your team data.
 This may be a new or existing bucket.
-The bucket should not have any notifications
-(S3 Console > Bucket > Properties > Events).
+The bucket should not have any notifications attached to it (S3 Console > Bucket > Properties > Events).
 Quilt will need to install its own notifications.
 Installing Quilt will modify the following Bucket characteristics: